aaugustin/django-sesame/README.rst

 only option if a token is compromised is to invalidate all tokens at once.
 If you're doing it anyway, you should set ``SESAME_MAX_AGE`` to a short value to minimize risks.
-This option may be useful for generating tokens during a signup process, when you don't know if the token will be used before or after initializing the password.
+This option may be useful for generating tokens during a sign up process, when you don't know if the token will be used before or after initializing the password.

 Finally, if the ``is_active`` attribute of a user is set to ``False``,